-(3) Reflects reimbursement of taxes relating to long term disability premiums.
+(3) Reflects reimbursement of taxes relating to long term disability premiums and, in the case of Mr. Urich, relocation costs.

 (4) Consists of shares issued under the Company's Investment Share Plan, pursuant to which eligible employees may purchase shares with a total purchase price up to 10% of their annual compensation (consisting of regular salary and bonuses) at a discount, depending on tenure with the Company.
-The shares purchased vest at the rate of 20% per year over a period of 5 years.
-The purchaser of such investment shares has voting power, but not dispositive power, with respect the shares that have not yet vested.
+The shares purchased vest at the rate